Code-Institute-Submissions/PaintPeruser/readme.md

 - Styling was added via html on the EmailJS template which successfully appeared on the site preview.
 This styling did not appear in the final email however, hence the plain styling of the email that is received by the customer.
 Future emails would ideally be on-brand to give end-user consistency.
 EmailJS documentation states that html/css styling is supported however do not seem to have any FAQs offering assistance with this.

+- The CSS Validator flags up an aspect of the footer (margin-top: 16px 0;).
+This is margin-collapse CSS which means that there is no excess grey bar above the footer, which is the preferred styling.
+According to W3 Schools, this is valid CSS: https://www.w3schools.com/cssref/pr_margin-top.asp
+The W3C validation service however flags this as an error.

 ## Attributation

  Site background image: